Skip to content

 4. They will ask you what is the purpose of your journey.
 Standard answers are tourism, visiting friends or family in Town xxx, joining a spouse, or taking up employment and residence in Germany.

-Future Entry/Exit System
+EES EU Entry/Exit System

 Connecting Flights in Germany

 When arriving in a Schengen Area Country, you must go through passport control in your country of first arrival.
-Therefore, if you land in Frankfurt and have an onward flight within the Schengen area or other airports in Germany, you will go through passport control at Frankfurt.
+Therefore, if you land in Frankfurt and have an onward flight within the Schengen area or other airports in Germany, you will go through passport control in Frankfurt.
 The same goes for other airports like Munich or Berlin.

 If you have a flight with the same carrier, your luggage will most likely be booked on your onward flight but please make sure about this.

-Make sure you have enough time to go through passport control.
-Plan a minimum of an hour for this.
 It can go much quicker but it all depends on how many staff is on duty and how many people are in front of you.

 Getting to and from the Airport

 • You can use public transport to travel between the airports and major towns in Germany.
 For more information visit the Deutsche Bahn website.
-Other options include

 Public transport in Germany